Spring 2021: Apr 26, 2021

-When you reach your final semester, please reach out to the Formatting Advisor with any questions you have about your ETD.
-A final PDF of your ETD must be approved by the Formatting Advisor by 5:00 pm on the published deadline, which is typically 14 working days before the end of the semester in which you plan to graduate.
-Please check The Graduate School Dates & Deadlines page for the exact date for each semester.
+When you reach your final semester, begin the formatting process, as a final PDF of your ETD must be approved by the Formatting Advisor by 5:00 pm on the published deadline, which is typically 14 working days before the end of the semester in which you plan to graduate.
+Please check the Graduate School Dates & Deadlines page for the exact date for each semester.

 Whether you are just starting to write your thesis or it is your final semester of Graduate School, it is never too soon to reach out to the Formatting Advisor!
 Communication between the Formatting Advisor and students is often through email; however, students are welcome to stop by the office to discuss formatting an appointment is recommended.